idootop/nested_scroll_view_plus/README.md

 By assigning a unique key to the `CustomScrollView`, Flutter's `PageStorage` mechanism will store and restore the scroll position of the inner `CustomScrollViews`, allowing you to maintain the scroll positions even when the widget tree is rebuilt.

+### 🚀 Upgrade and Migration Guide

+With the release of version 2.0.0, there are a few important changes that require action when upgrading from an earlier version.

+**For Deprecated Widgets:**

+If you are using `OverlapAbsorberPlus` or `OverlapInjectorPlus` in your code, follow these steps:

+- Locate any header slivers wrapped with `OverlapAbsorberPlus` and remove the `OverlapAbsorberPlus` wrapper.
+- Remove any `OverlapInjectorPlus` widget that was placed atop your scroll views.

+**For OverscrollBehavior:**

+Search your codebase for any instance of OverscrollType and replace it with OverscrollBehavior.
+This will ensure compatibility with the new naming convention.

+By following these steps, you should be able to smoothly transition to version 2.0.0 without any significant issues.
+As always, it is recommended to test your application thoroughly after performing an upgrade to ensure that all features work as intended.

 ### ⭕️ For Older Flutter Versions

 If you are using an older version of Flutter, please follow these steps to install the appropriate branch from the [old git repository](https://github.com/idootop/custom_nested_scroll_view).